 —>Keep your garden tidy

 Regular garden maintenance can really help with pest prevention.
 Keeping trees and bushes that are close to the home trimmed back will stop pests using them as gateways to your home.
 It is good practice to make sure that all guttering is cleared of leaves, not only for the functionality but also to make sure no pests have made a nice little home in them.
-It is also worth checking the roof tiles or any wood on the outside of the home as damaged roof tiles can allow for birds, squirrels, bees and wasps to gain access to your loft space.
+It is also worth checking the roof tiles or any wood on the outside of the home as damaged roof tiles can allow for birds, squirrels, hornets and wasps to gain access to your loft space.
 Any wood that is damaged or rotting on the outside of the property can be attractive to some pests too, so we do suggest treating or replacing this as soon as you can.
 Don’t forget to check your drains too!
 Inspection of the drains in and around your home will allow you to make sure that there is no unwanted activity from pests that could pose a problem to you in the future.